-Mason's registered dietitian offers complimentary meetings with students to discuss food allergies, special dietary needs, and general healthy eating tips.
-To contact the dietitian or schedule your appointment today, call 202-805-5714.
 Mason Dining supports sustainability efforts.
-In partnership with the Office of Sustainability, the Presidents Park Greenhouse grows lettuce and herbs for Ike's dining hall.
+In partnership with the Office of Sustainability, the President's Park Greenhouse grows lettuce and herbs for Ike's Dining Hall.
 Mason Dining serves locally sourced foods.

-View the menus for Southside and Ike's by downloading the BiteU app.
-Within the app, menu items will display allergens and nutritional content and allow you to give feedback about your dining experience.
+View the menus for Southside and Ike's on their websites or by downloading the Everyday app.
+Within the app, menu items will display allergens and nutritional content.

 Busy studying?
-Don't give up your table in the library-order delivery via Mason Dining's Starship Robot Delivery Fleet!
-Download the Starship Deliveries app from the app store to start placing orders today.
+Don't give up your table in the library-order delivery via Mason Dining's Starship robot delivery fleet!
+Download the Starship Deliveries app from the App Store or Google Play to start placing orders today.
 Don't have time to stay in line?
-Order ahead with Starship Delivery app too.
+You can order ahead with the Grubhub app, too.
 We value your time!